 Many women experience a range of feelings after vulvar surgery, such as loss, sadness, or anxiety.
 Some women may feel that they have lost their identity as women.
 Others have questions about whether sexual intercourse can continue after surgery.

-Before surgery, it is important to ask the surgeon about the procedure, the possible side effects, and when sexual intercourse can resume.
+Before surgery, it is important to talk with the surgeon about the procedure, the possible side effects, and when sexual intercourse can resume.
 Women should talk with their doctors about finding additional information or support in coping with this surgery.
-Learn more about emotional and physical concerns and coping with gynecologic surgery .
+Learn more about sexual health and cancer treatment in women .

-General side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
+General side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach and loose bowel movements, damage to healthy vaginal tissue, or narrowing of the vagina.
 Most of these side effects go away soon after treatment is finished.
-Specific side effects may include narrowing of the vagina, damage to healthy vaginal tissue, and irritation of the intestines.
-The vagina may shorten and narrow so much that sexual intercourse is not possible.
+However, the vagina may shorten and narrow so much that sexual intercourse is not possible.
 To prevent this, the vagina may need to be stretched with a plastic tube called a vaginal dilator several times a week.

-Learn more about radiation therapy .
-For more information about radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers .
+For more information about radiation therapy for gynecologic cancer, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers .

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.